Mathatistics/nsm-17/README.md

-# presentation-klakken
+# Midway Seminar of my PhD

-A presentation for Klækken Workshop
+A presentation for midway seminar of my PhD program.